-- The budget of Ministry of Human Resource Development remains stagnant at 3.7 percent of the total Union budget in the financial year 2017-18 - There is no major announcement for school education.
+- The budget of Ministry of Human Resource Development (MHRD) remains stagnant at 3.7 percent of the total Union budget in the financial year 2017-18. - There is no major announcement for school education.
 The National Education Mission (NEM) has received an additional allocation of Rs.
-1,226 crore from 2016-17(BE), primarily on account of an increase in the SSA budget by Rs.
-1,000 crore - Allocation for National Means cum Merit scholarship scheme has increased from Rs.
+1,226 crore from 2016-17 (BE), primarily on account of an increase in the Sarva Shiksha Abhiyan (SSA) budget by Rs.
+1,000 crore. - Allocation for National Means cum Merit scholarship scheme has increased from Rs.
 35 crore in 2016-17 (BE) to Rs.
-282 crore in 2017-18 (BE) - The Budget for the National Scheme for Incentive to Girl Child for Secondary Education has increased from Rs.
-45 crore in 2016-17(BE) to Rs.
-320 crore in 2017-18(BE) - .
-The budget for 'Pre Matric Scholarship for SC' has declined from Rs.
+282 crore in 2017-18 (BE). - The budget for the National Scheme for Incentive to Girl Child for Secondary Education has increased from Rs.
+45 crore in 2016-17 (BE) to Rs.
+320 crore in 2017-18 (BE). - The budget for 'Pre Matric Scholarship for SC' has declined from Rs.
 550 crore in 2016-17 (BE) to Rs.
-50 crore in 2017-18 (BE) - The allocation for RUSA remains unchanged at Rs.
-1,300 crore - The allocation for Pradhan Mantri Kaushal Vikash Yojana, a major scheme for skill development hav witnessed a 60 percent increase between 2016-17(BE) and 2017-18(BE).
+50 crore in 2017-18 (BE). - The allocation for Rashtriya UchchatarSiksha Abhiyan (RUSA) remains unchanged at Rs.
+1,300 crore. - The allocation for Pradhan Mantri Kaushal Vikash Yojana has witnessed a 60 percent increase between 2016-17 (BE) and 2017-18 (BE).

-In the last year's budget 'Education, Skill Development and Job Creation' was hailed as one of the distinct 'pillars' that will transform India.
+Last year's budget 'Education, Skill Development and Job Creation' was hailed as one of the distinct 'pillars,' aiming to transform India.
 This year, education, skill development and job creation have been presented merely as the proposal for 'Youth'.
 The budget does not make any major announcements for the education sector as a whole.
-Surprisingly, the Budget speech overlooked any discussion on the financing of 'Right to Education' and elementary education despite widely shared concerns on low learning levels and scope for much needed improvement.
+Surprisingly, the Budget Speech overlooked any discussion on the financing of 'Right to Education' (RTE) and elementary education despite widely shared concerns on low learning levels and scope for much needed improvement.

 In 2017-18 (BE), MHRD has been allocated with Rs.
-79,686 crore, 58 percent of which is allocated for Dept. of School Education and Literacy and 42 percent for Dept. of Higher Education.
-The distribution of MHRD budget shows clear signs of re-prioritisation towards higher education over time (Figure 4.1).
+79,686 crore, 58 percent of which is allocated for Department of School Education and Literacy and 42 percent for Department of Higher Education.
+The distribution of MHRD budget shows clear signs of re-prioritisation towards higher education over time (See Figure 4.1).

 Though, the budgetary provision for the sector has shown a 10 percent increase in 2017-18 (BE), the budgetary allocation as compared to GDP has decreased from 0.48 percent in 2016-17 (BE) to 0.47 percent in 2017-18 (BE).
-The share of education in total Union Budget remains stagnant at 3.7 percent as was in 2016-17 Budget Estimates.
+The share of education in total Union Budget remains stagnant at 3.7 percent as was in 2016-17 (BE).

 Many of the promises made in the 2016-17 (BE) for the education sector do not get substantial resource support in this budget.
-The promises for setting up of 62 'Navodaya Vidyalaya' in uncovered districts has been supported only by an additional allocation of Rs.
-229 crore (Table 4.1).
+For example, the setting up of 62 Navodaya Vidyalaya in uncovered districts has been supported only by an additional allocation of Rs.
+229 crore (See Table 4.1), whereas, unit cost for construction of a standard Navodaya Vidyalaya estimated by MHRD is 16.89 crore (for first phase alone)1.